Pukka Orchestra

 Pukka Orchestra was a Canadian new wave band based in Toronto, Ontario in the 1980s.
-The group released two albums, an EP and several singles, and won a CASBY Award in 1985.
+The group released two albums, an EP and several singles including "Listen to the Radio" which would hit the Canadian charts in 1984, and won a CASBY Award in 1985.

 History

 The Pukka Orchestra was formed in Toronto in 1979.
-The core of the band consisted of vocalist/guitarist/song writer Graeme Williamson and guitarists/co-songwriters Neil Chapman and Tony Duggan-Smith.
+The core of the band consisted of vocalist/guitarist/songwriter Graeme Williamson and guitarists/co-songwriters Neil Chapman and Tony Duggan-Smith.
 The band's name is derived from the Hindi word pukka, which means "Genuine", "Authentic", "First Class".
 The name was coined by Duggan-Smith's extremely British grandfather who had been the harbourmaster of Calcutta and had later worked for Marconi.
 When Duggan-Smith told him he was playing music for a living his grandfather replied, "That's all very nice Tony, but don't bother with any mediocre bands, get yourself into a Pukka Orchestra".
-The band made frequent use of numerous guest musicians which brings to mind the oft-used phrase, "Are you in the Pukka Orchestra?
+The band made frequent use of numerous guest musicians, jokingly commenting "Are you in the Pukka Orchestra?
 Why not, everyone else is."

 The band released an independent single, "Rubber Girl", in 1981 (B side "Do the Slither") and just after that they recorded "Wonderful Time To Be Young" and "Spies Of The Heart" with Danny Greenspoon at Inception Sound, all three making it on to the first album.

 They performed regularly in Toronto's Queen Street West club scene, usually at The Bamboo, The Cameron House, The Horseshoe Tavern and Grossman's Tavern and signed to Solid Gold Records, releasing their self-titled debut album in 1984.
 In the summer of 1984, the band had a top 40 chart hit in Canada with a cover of Tom Robinson / Peter Gabriel's "Listen to the Radio".
 Other singles "Cherry Beach Express" and "Might As Well Be on Mars" received widespread FM radio play.
 The Toronto Police Service attempted to block radio airplay of "Cherry Beach Express" due to its themes of opposition to police brutality.